SSWConsulting/SSW.Rules.Content/rules/use-email-for-tasks-only/rule.md

 :::

 ::: greybox
 **Tip #1:** It is better when email is not used as your first choice for communication.
 Of course, if the person is unavailable, you may have to.
-In this case, also follow the "as per our conversation" rule
+In this case, also follow the "as per our conversation" rule.
 E.g. "As per the message I left on your phone...
 I want to make a decision on...
 My suggestions is..." and detail the questions you would like answered.

-**Tip #2:** Make sure to number your tasks, if there is more than one, as per "[Do you number small tasks related to 1 topic](/number-tasks-questions)?"
+**Tip #2:** Make sure to [number your tasks/questions](/number-tasks-questions).
 :::

 **Video:** [Top 10+ Rules to Better Email Communication with Ulysses Maclaren](https://www.youtube.com/watch?v=LAqRokqq4jI)